casas231/YTPlusM/README.md

 > [!NOTE]
 > If this your first time, complete following steps before starting:
 >
-> 1. Fork <a href="https://GitHub.com/Mark02-2012/YTPlusM-DIY">this</a> repository using the fork button on the top right
+> 1. Fork this repository using the fork button on the top right
 > 2. On your forked repository, go to **Repository Settings** > **Actions**, enable **Read and Write** permissions.

 <details>